 What is a Sales Methodology?

-It doesn’t mean they aren’t useful, it just means you should be wary of trusting what you hear about any specific one.
+It doesn’t mean they aren’t useful, it just means you should be wary of trusting what you hear about any specific sales approach.

 - The Challenger Sale